ShubhadeepSadhukhan1993/fastSF/README.md

 ### para.yaml details

 #### program: grid_switch

+The user can enter "true" or "false"

-#####true:  The code saves the structure function output as a function of the difference vector ($\mathbf{l}$), in addition to the magnitude of the difference vector ($l$).
+"true": The code saves the structure function output as a function of the difference vector ($\mathbf{l}$), in addition to the magnitude of the difference vector ($l$).

-false: It will save structure functions as a function of the magnitude of the difference vector.
+"false": The code saves structure functions as a function of the magnitude of the difference vector only.

 #### program: scalar_switch
 true: Calculate the structure function of a scalar field.